 that moves me.

-In the first stanza of this piece the speaker begins by addressing the city he loves, London.
-This place will be both the setting and main subject of the poem.
+In the first stanza of ‘[London, my beautiful]’, the speaker begins by addressing the city he loves, London.
+This place will be both the setting and the main subject of the poem.
 He feels a type of dedication to the city which will be elaborated on in the following stanzas.

 He first describes the city as being his “beautiful.”
 It is a place he feels a great, and somewhat complicated, love for.
 The next lines state the things about the city which do not herald his love.
 It is not “the sunset” which he cares for, nor is it the “pale green sky.”
 He does admit that these things are beautiful though.
 The sunset is remarkable when it “shimmers through the curtain / of the silver birch.”
 These things are not what makes London special to him though.